 Laos is a beautiful country to visit, with countless lovely places, sights and things to do.
 The nature is pure and untouched and the atmosphere is still very authentic.
 It is a country where you can spend weeks to enjoy nature, boat trips and get to know local people in small villages.
 You marvel at art and culture in the old city of Luang Prabang, but also feel the cosmopolitan atmosphere of Vientiane.
-In South Laos you visit Khmer temples, caves and enjoy the idyllic tranquility on the 4000 islands.
-In this article you’ll find an overview of the best places to see and visit in Laos, including the best time to go, South Laos Highlights and Laos traditions and customs.
+In South Laos you visit Khmer temples, caves and enjoy the idyllic setting of the 4000 islands.
+In this article you’ll find an overview of the best places to see and visit in Laos, including the best time to go, the South Laos Highlights and local traditions and customs.